ataseren/DevSecOps-Vault/content/tools/secrets-management.md

 ---

-## ⚙️ Best Practices for Secrets Management
+## ️Best Practices for Secrets Management

 - **Never hardcode secrets** in source code or CI/CD configs.
 - **Use environment variables** injected securely at runtime via orchestrators or vault tools.